Testing the Predictions of Surprisal Theory in 11 Languages

-Surprisal Theory is attractive because it offers a general-purpose link between formal, mathematical properties of a word and human behavior.
-While its domain-generality gives the theory a universal-like flavor, previous literature has (in our opinion) correctly refrained from overtly discussing it as a universal of human language processing.
-By conducing the most comprehensive crosslinguistic assessment of Surprisal Theory to date, this study presents initial evidence which supports the universality of surprisal effects in naturalistic reading ; that being said, further testing is a necessary next step.
+Surprisal theory is attractive because it offers a general-purpose link between statistical properties of natural language and human behavior.
+While its domain generality gives the theory a universal-like flavor, previous literature has (in our opinion) correctly refrained from overtly discussing it as a universal of human language processing.
+By conducing the most comprehensive crosslinguistic assessment of surprisal theory to date, this study presents initial evidence which supports the universality of surprisal effects in naturalistic reading.
+That being said, further testing is a necessary next step.\looseness=-1